Biomanufacturing Harvest Optimization with Small Data: Model

 \subsection{Fermentation Process Modeling}

-The accumulation of protein and impurity amount in the exponential-growth phase of a fermentation process is commonly modeled with the so-called {\it cell-growth kinetics} mechanism \cite{doran2013bioprocess}.
+The accumulation of protein and impurity amount in the exponential-growth phase of a fermentation process is commonly modeled with the so-called {\it cell-growth kinetics} mechanism \citep{doran2013bioprocess}.
 The cell-growth kinetics mechanism is often represented as an ordinary differential equation.
-To be specific, the protein amount at time $t$, denoted by $p_t$, is given by the functional form $\dfrac{dp_t}{dt} = {\phi} p_t$, where ${\phi}$ is referred to as the \textit{specific growth rate} of protein.
-Therefore, it is common to assume that the protein amount at time~$t$ follows the functional form $p_t =p_0 \: e^{{\phi} t}$, where $p_0$ is the starting amount of protein (seed).
+To be specific, the protein amount at time $t$, denoted by $p_t$, is given by the functional form $\dfrac{dp_t}{dt} = \phi p_t$, where $\phi$ is referred to as the \textit{specific growth rate} of protein.
+Therefore, it is common to assume that the protein amount at time~$t$ follows the functional form $p_t =p_0 \: e^{\phi t}$, where $p_0$ is the starting amount of protein (seed).
 Similarly, the impurity amount at time~$t$ follows the functional form $i_t = i_0 \: e^{\psi t}$, where $\psi$ is the specific growth rate of impurity and $i_0$ is the starting amount of impurity.
-In our model, we consider that measurements are performed at discrete time points $\mathcal{T}=\{t: 0, 1, \ldots, T\}$, {where $T$ denotes the time point at which the fermentation process is harvested}.
-The time between two measurements is fixed and it can be a day or longer, depending on the process characteristics.
-This leads to a recursive representation $p_{t+1} = p_t e^{{\phi}}$ for the protein amount and $i_{t+1} = i_t e^{\psi}$ for the impurity amount for $t \in \{0,1,\ldots,T-1\}$.
+In our model, we consider that measurements are performed at discrete time points $\mathcal{T}=\{t: 0, 1, \ldots, T\}$, where $T$ denotes the time point chosen by the decision maker to harvest the fermentation process.
+The time between two measurements is fixed as one time unit and it can be any finite amount of time (e.g., an hour, a day, or longer), depending on the process characteristics and practical constraints.
+This leads to a recursive representation $p_{t+1} = p_t e^{\phi}$ for the protein amount and $i_{t+1} = i_t e^{\psi}$ for the impurity amount for $t \in \{0,1,\ldots,T-1\}$.